joakimk/toniq/README.md

 ### Why have a job queue at all?

-* You don't have to run the code syncronously.
+* You don't have to run the code synchronously.
 E.g. don't delay a web response while sending email.
 * You don't have to write custom code for the things a job queue can handle for you.
 * You get persistence, retries, failover, concurrency limits, etc.